BLCM/bl3mods/Aaron0000/Balands/README.md

 Echo-2 - Radius increased by 52%, fuse time reduced to 2 seconds.

-Epicenter - No change other than a possible damage adjustment.
+Epicenter - Now more likely to spawn with extra parts.

 Fastball - No change other than a possible damage adjustment.

-Firestorm - No change other than a possible damage adjustment.
+Firestorm - Now always spawns with maximum parts.

-Fish Slap - No change other than a possible damage adjustment.
+Fish Slap - Now always spawns with maximum parts.

-Ghast Call - No change other than a possible damage adjustment.
+Ghast Call - Now more likely to spawn with extra parts.

 Hex - No change other than a possible damage adjustment.